lmapii/practical-zephyr/02_devicetree/readme.md

 };
 ```

+You'll immediately notice that we're not able to use a reference to a single node in case we want to control only one pin: We always have to choose either `gpio0` or `gpio1` _and_ tell it which exact pin we need.
+Let's see how this is solved in the nRF52840 development kit's devicetree file.

 The nRF52840 development kit has LEDs, which are described using the node `leds` in the board's DTS file.
-Here we also see how the reference to the nRF52840's `gpio0` is used in the `uint8-array` called `gpios`:
+Within this devicetree, we now see how the `led` instances reference to the nRF52840's GPIOs: E.g., `gpio0` is used in `led0`'s property `gpios` using a `phandle-array`:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts